devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 ### Idioms, Phrases and Proverbs:
 1. **tripping the light fantastic**: to perform a series of usually rhythmic bodily movements to music, dance (in particular ballroom dancing)
+2. **land of nod**: a state of sleep
+3. **law of unintended consequences**: The law of unintended consequences is the idea that the results of actions and policies can have hidden costs and consequences that are not always clear or immediately observable.
+These consequences can be beneficial, harmful, or neutral, and may or may not be foreseeable.
+Ex:\
+ **Steel quotas**: These quotas help steel companies, but they also make less steel available to automakers.\
+ **The Great Chinese Famine**: The Chinese government declared war on sparrows in 1958, and the birds were nearly hunted to extinction.
+This led to an explosion of insects that ate the rice crop, causing the famine.\
+ **The Leaning Tower of Pisa**: The tower's foundations unexpectedly failed, but the tower became a popular tourist attraction, bringing revenue to the town.

 ### Vocabulary
 1. **pomavorous**: apple eating